andy-preston/spiralSound/README.md

 At least in prototype versions of spiralSound, I'm using libao to output the sound.
 This is available in most Linux distributions.

+### alsa-lib

+Needed to handle MIDI signals - if you're not going to use MIDI, you'll not need this or libpthread

+### libpthread

+Part of GLIBC (or uClibc) posix threading library needed by alsa sound library and spiralSound's MIDI code

+### libm

+Part of GLIBC (or uClibc) library of C maths functions

 Old Dependencies That SSM Had and SpiralSound May or May Not have
 -----------------------------------------------------------------